-After calling in absent in order to read the book, Montag’s superior, Beatty, pays him a visit, and warns him of the danger of books.
+After calling in absent in order to read the book, Montag’s superior, Beatty, pays him a visit and warns him of the danger of books.
 Beatty informs Montag that if he does have any books, he should burn them within 24 hours.
-Montag ignores this warning, and instead goes to an old English professor named Faber to help him with his reading.
+Montag ignores this warning and instead goes to an old English professor named Faber to help him with his reading.
 Beatty discovers that Montag was hiding books through his wife, and commands him to burn his own house.
-Montag follows this order, but just as Beatty was about to place him under arrest, Montag turns the flamethrower onto him and burned him to death.
-Montag escapes and finds a society where people memorize books to share with the world when they deem that the rest of humanity ready--effectively becoming the books themselves--and joins their ranks.
+Montag follows this order, but just as Beatty was about to place him under arrest, Montag turns the flamethrower onto him and burns him to death.
+Montag escapes and finds a society where people memorize books to share with the world when they deem the rest of humanity ready- effectively becoming the books themselves- to join their ranks.

 Technology plays a big role in Fahrenheit 451.
 In that future, everyone was obsessed with television and radio, being drawn into it to the point that they would ignore their spouses and children just to catch the latest soap opera.
 They refuse, or perhaps have become incapable, to have any thoughtful or deep conversations, and are distracted from their real, tangible problems by the drama happening on the screen.

 We have always been told that technology will bring people closer, yet this is obviously not the case.
 People are constantly distracted by technology, and the vast entertainment we have access to renders us incapable of developing any interest in anything else.
 Heck, even I can’t read 5 pages of a book before getting distracted by a new cat video on YouTube.
 Everyone knows everyone through Twitter, Facebook, or other types of social media; yet at the same time, we don’t know really anyone.
 You may know where they went for vacation, who their favorite celebrity is, but do you really know who they are?
 Technology made the world smaller, yet at the same time, we have become more distant from each now than ever.